nest/nest-simulator/doc/documentation_workflow.rst

 We use `Sphinx <https://www.sphinx-doc.org/en/master/>`_ to generate documentation and `Read the Docs <https://readthedocs.org/>`_ to publish it.

-The documentation for NEST is contained in the ``docs`` directory within the `NEST source code repository <https://github.com/nest/nest-simulator>`_ on GitHub.
+The NEST simulator documentation lives alongside its code.
+It is contained in the ``doc`` directory within the `NEST source code repository <https://github.com/nest/nest-simulator>`_ on GitHub.

-Using `GitHub <https://github.com/>`_ allows the NEST simulator documentation to live alongside its code.
-Our developers benefit from smooth version control, with each release of NEST having its own documentation.
+We work with `GitHub <https://www.github.com>`_ as the web-based hosting service for Git.
+Git allows us to keep our versions under control, with each release of NEST having its own documentation.

 .. image:: _static/img/documentation_workflow.png
   :width: 300